 This plan indicates that the Wallan Wallan homestead is at the southern end of the block.
 To the north is a large flat area, ideal for grazing or cultivation, which has been fenced and has a wool shed on the eastern side.
 Near the south east corner is a small enclosed burial ground.

 Who is buried in this cemetery?
-A female described as “Lady” arrived in Melbourne in 1839 with Major Boyd and children, and the 1841 census indicates that there is one adult female living with John Boyd.
-I consider it is reasonable to conclude that this “Lady” (name unknown), without a religious ceremony, was buried here, probably in the late 1840s.
+A female described as “Lady” accompanied Major Boyd and children on the voyage to Sydney, and the 1841 census indicates that there is one adult female living with John Boyd.
+The Australian newspaper on 26 November 1839 under Shipping Intelligence listed a Mrs Clarke immediately before the Boyd family.
+I consider it is reasonable to conclude that Mrs Clarke was part of the Boyd group looking after the children.
+And that she died at Wallan Wallan without a religious ceremony, was buried here, probably in the late 1840s.

 Gold came to the Kilmore district in the 1850s and 1860s, to the north of the Wallan Wallan run, known as the Kilmore Diggings.
 A group of local residents, including John Sim Boyd signed a petition to the Police Magistrate in Kilmore seeking the calling of a meeting to be held at the Red Lion Hotel on 26 January 1857, “for the purpose of taking the necessary steps for forming a committee for the development of the auriferous resources of Kilmore District.”
 The meeting was held and there was much discussion about gold being extracted and the future potential of the District.
 Some diggers found gold but it took a lot of work over time and continuing efforts declined31.